juliaguida/oystercard/pills/rspec.md

       expect(greet('Rico')).to eq 'Hello, Rico, how are you today?'
 ````

 There is actually a lot going on here, let's look into it with more detail.
-Before we do that though I would like you to notice how well this actually reads; it's almost like an english phrase!
+Before we do that though I would like you to notice how well this actually reads; it's almost like an English phrase!

 > Expect greet Rico to equal "Hello, Rico, how are you today?"